Arrival Information for Fall

 - All apartments must contain by law a smoke detector and a fire extinguisher.

-Temporary Housing is not available for fall 2017.
+Temporary Housing is not available on campus.
 For more information contact the OIE via email.

 If you need to book a hotel for your first few nights in Emporia, some local hotels include:

 ||2836 W. 18th Ave, Emporia, KS 66801